siddhartha078/siddhartha078.github.io/_posts/2026-06-27-weekly-blog-4.md

 That's it for this week!!
 See you all next week!

-**Couldn't practise for cybersecurity due to semester exams, nontheless will be consistent from now!!**
+**PS: Couldn't practise for cybersecurity due to semester exams, nontheless will be consistent from now!!**

 ## Resources Used